bhowmikrishav/video_system_docs/docs/vpd/index.md

 This flag lets you set the different codec to use for each stream.
 For example, to set the audio stream to be Vorbis, you would use the following command:
 > ffmpeg  -i input.mp3 -c:a libvorbis output.ogg

-**libvorbis** package contains a general purpose audio and music encoding format.
+**libvorbis** package contains a general-purpose audio and music encoding format.
 This is useful for creating (encoding) and playing (decoding) sound in an open format.
 The command **ffmpeg -codecs** will print every codec FFmpeg knows about.
 The output of this command will change depending on the version of FFmpeg you have installed.

 ### Influencing the quality
 Now that we have a handle on the codecs, the next question is: How do we set the quality of each stream?
-The simplest method is to change the bitrate, which may or may not result in a different quality.
+The simplest method is to change the bitrate, which may or may not result in different qualities.

-To set the bitrate of each stream, you use the  **-b**  flag, which works in a similar fashion to the  **-c**  flag, except instead of codec options we set a bitrate.
+To set the bitrate of each stream, you use the  **-b**  flag, which works similarly to the  **-c**  flag, except instead of codec options we set a bitrate.

 For example, to change the bitrate of the video, we would use it like this: